10 Site Characterization

 10.3.1 Development of Site Investigation Work Plan

-PFAS investigation work plans should take into consideration the information provided in this guidance document (for example, Sections 2, 4, 5, 6, 9, and 11), including items such as sampling procedures and equipment to prevent cross-contamination, analytical methods and compounds to be reported, geographically variable and changing regulatory requirements and criteria, site-specific environmental setting, risk assessment, and potential treatment technologies and remedial approaches, see Section 12.
-From a general perspective the work plan will depend on the type of PFAS source and subsequent transport via various media.
-Attention should be paid to potential upgradient or nearby sources and potential secondary sources from irrigation, sludge, or biosolid application, the use of soils not recognized to be contaminated, and other anthropogenic factors affecting fate and transport of PFAS-contaminated media, such as discharge from landfills or wastewater treatment plants (WWTPs), or atmospheric deposition.
+PFAS investigation work plans should take into consideration the information provided in this guidance document (for example, Sections 2, 4, 5, 6, 9, and 11), including items such as sampling procedures and equipment to prevent cross-contamination, analytical methods, compounds to be reported, quality assurance/quality control, geographically variable and changing regulatory requirements and criteria, site-specific environmental setting, human health and/or ecological risk assessment, and potential treatment technologies and remedial approaches (see Section 12).
+From a general perspective the work plan will depend on the type of PFAS source and subsequent transport via various media, both of which should be discussed in the CSM section of the work plan.
+Investigative approaches should consider potential nearby sources and secondary sources, such as irrigation, sludge, or biosolids applications; atmospheric deposition; landfill leachate; and wastewater treatment plant discharge.
+As noted below, it is critical for the investigation to generate data that directly support subsequent risk assessments, feasibility studies, EE/CAs, and/or other evaluations of potential remedial alternatives.
+For PFAS, this may require a relatively high data collection effort, given typical release scenarios (for example, as a mixture of different PFAS) and low criteria values, and require more than one phase of investigation.

 10.3.1.1 Geologic and Hydrogeologic Investigation